tomins/FinalYearProject/README.md

   - DONE When each one is found use the geocoder from google
   - DONE Will then allow step 3 to go easier
 **Step 3: Get all parking within a distance**
-  -Send request from vue rathe rathen by postcodre(currently in location)
+  - DONE Send request from vue rathe rathen by postcodre(currently in location)
-  - Create a searchByDistance in views.py in parkingZone
+  - DONE Create a searchByDistance in views.py in parkingZone
-  -   - Takes in a latLong of the users location and distance wanted
+  -   - DONE Takes in a latLong of the users location and distance wanted
-  -   - Compare distance and if less then the distance wanted then add it to the list of ParkingZones to return
+  -   - DONECompare distance and if less then the distance wanted then add it to the list of ParkingZones to return